 "The Academic Affairs Committee has considered the attached Graduation List dated 11 January 2024 for January 2024 graduates.
 The Committee recommends the Board of Visitors approve this preliminary list of graduates (Enclosure (1)).
-The Board of Visitors grants to the Deputy Superintendent for Academics and Dean of the Faculty the authority to delete the names of cadets who do not meet the requirements for graduation from VMI and to add the names of graduates who may fulfill the requirements for graduation.
+The Board of Visitors grants to the Deputy Superintendent for Academics and Dean of the Faculty the authority to delete the names of cadets who do not meet the requirements for graduation.
 The Academic Affairs Committee further recommends that the final list of 15 September 2023 graduates (MEMORANDUM NUMBER 22, dated 8 November 2023 - Enclosure (2)) and 21 December 2023 graduates (MEMORANDUM NUMBER 25, dated 21 December 2023 - Enclosure (3)) be accepted and filed with the minutes of this meeting."

-31 January 2024 Degree Candidates\ As of 11 January 2024
+31 January 2024 Degree Candidates As of 11 January 2024

-BACHELOR OF SCIENCE IN CIVIL ENGINEERING Mohamed Sylla
+BACHELOR OF SCIENCE IN CIVIL ENGINEERING

-Mohamed SyllaWis sconsin
+BACHELOR OF SCIENCE IN CIVIL ENGINEERING Mohamed Sylla Wisconsin

 BACHELOR OF SCIENCE IN COMPUTER SCIENCE

-Franklin C. Hallock-DiazV irginia
+Franklin C. Hallock-Diaz Virginia

 BACHELOR OF ARTS INTERNATIONAL STUDIES

 Kenneth C. Cooper Florida

 Pending final certification of completed degree requirements.